 Congratulations on your decision to apply to the University of Michigan-Dearborn!

+The University of Michigan-Dearborn is committed to building a diverse learning community and welcomes applications from qualified international students.
 We serve highly motivated candidates whose accomplishments suggest the ability to successfully complete a rigorous program of graduate study.
 Applicants are evaluated not only for academic ability, but for career goals and overall "fit" for their selected program of study.
 Applicants should carefully review the available graduate programs and choose one that is most appropriate for their future goals.

 Effective September 2015: An applicant may only apply to one program at a time.
 After an admission decision is made on the first program, the student can apply to one other program, but will have to submit a new application and fee.
+Additional submitted applications will not be processed.

 How to Apply

 All degree-seeking applicants applying to a graduate program for the first time can use the online portal.
-Students seeking readmission or just interested in taking a few classes should not complete this application.
+Students seeking readmission or just interested in taking a few classesshould not complete this application.

 To start your application, create or enter login details and follow on-screen instructions.
 Note: the application does not need to be completed all at once.
 Your login and password will allow you to return at a later date.
 It is important to remember your login information so you can later check your application status online.
 Be sure to review the Tips section at the bottom of this page as you start the application process.